-Large study confirms H1N1 flu shots safe for pregnant womenJanuary 16th, 2013 in Medications /
+Large study confirms H1N1 flu shots safe for pregnant womenJanuary 16, 2013 in Medicine & Health / Medications

 Norwegian pregnant women who received a vaccine against the 2009 H1N1 influenza virus showed no increased risk of pregnancy loss, while pregnant women who experienced influenza during pregnancy had an increased risk of miscarriages and still births, a study has found.
 The study suggests that influenza infection may increase the risk of fetal loss.